graphieros/qroll/README.md

 The navigation tooltips will try to find the first h1, h2, h3 or h4 element of each slide, to show their text content inside the tooltip.
 If there are no h1, h2, h3 or h4 element on a slide, the information provided in the tooltip will default to the page index.

 You can also customize the content of your tooltips by adding a few data properties to your children divs.
-In the example below, the first tooltip will use the data-title property, the other tooltips will use the h2 element's content:
+In the example below, the first tooltip will use the $\textcolor{#b36534}{\textsf{data-title}}$ property, the other tooltips will use the h2 element's content:

 ```
 <div id="qroll-parent" class="qroll-main qroll-transition-1000 qroll-loop">